esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 It does not need to be a very accurate predictor (yet ;) ).
 Also think about the order in which to do things.

+NB: You do not have to execute the steps yet, in the next challenges we will guide you through the steps one-by-one.

 :::: solution

 ## Solution